nmc2004nd/FOTS/README.md

 FOTS is suitable for GelSight tactile sensors and its variations (like DIGIT sensors).

 In addition, FOTS does not rely on any simulation platform, you can integrate it to any platform (like [MuJoCo](https://github.com/google-deepmind/mujoco)).
+Here, we provide an example integrated into MuJoCo [FOTS-mujoco](https://github.com/Rancho-zhao/FOTS/tree/FOTS-mujoco).

 ## Installation